Dhwanil-Patel/design_patterns/src/main/java/com/world_of_anonymous/design_patterns/README.md

     - In Strategy pattern, we first create an abstraction of algorithm.
 This is an interface having the abstract operation.
       Then we create implementations of this abstraction and these are called strategies.
       A client will always call the abstraction, and will pass a context object.
 This context object will decide which strategy to use.

+    **Template Design Pattern :**
+    - Used when,
+      - We have pre-defined steps to achieve some algorithm.
+      - We want to avoid duplicating code, moving the common implementation and steps in the base class.

+    **Visitor Design Pattern :**
+    - The visitor design pattern is a way of separating an algorithm from an object structure on which it operates.
+    - A practical result of this separation is the ability to add new operations to existing object structures without modifying those structures.
+    - It is one way to follow the open/closed principle (one of SOLID design principles).
+    - Above design flexibility allows to add methods to any object hierarchy without modifying the code written for hierarchy.
+      Rather double dispatch mechanism is used to implement this facility.
+    - Double dispatch is a special mechanism that dispatches a function call to different concrete functions depending on the runtime types of two objects involved in the call.
+    - Ex. routers can be configured for additional environments in future, without much modifications in source code.